ong-osmond/Google-Book-Search/README.md

 * [License](#License)

 ## Installation:
-1. Clone the Budget-Tracker project files to your local machine using this link: https://github.com/ong-osmond/Google-Book-Search.git
+1. Clone the Google Books Search project files to your local machine using this link: https://github.com/ong-osmond/Google-Book-Search.git
 2. Install NODE.js on your machine.
 Find the latest version on https://nodejs.org/en/
 3. Open Git Bash or any Command Line tool and type in "NPM INSTALL".
 4. Install MONGO DB and run the MONGO DB service on your machine.